greenboxal/doggohub/doc/development/scss_styleguide.md

 If you want to automate changing a large portion of the codebase to conform to the SCSS style guide, you can use [CSSComb][csscomb].
 First install [Node][node] and [NPM][npm], then run `npm install csscomb -g` to install CSSComb globally (system-wide).
-Run it in the GitLab directory with `csscomb app/assets/stylesheets` to automatically fix issues with CSS/SCSS.
+Run it in the DoggoHub directory with `csscomb app/assets/stylesheets` to automatically fix issues with CSS/SCSS.

 Note that this won't fix every problem, but it should fix a majority.